gtavali/order-processing-app/README.md

 Simulation of an order processing application.
 Developed by Gabor Tavali.

-The application is able to parse an order CSV file with a standard header.
+The application is able to parse an order CSV file with a given header.
 (See below.)\
-It go through the lines, validate it, persist orders to the database then upload a result file to an FTP server.
+It goes through the lines, validate it, persist orders to the database then upload a result file to an FTP server.

 ## Technology Stack
 * Spring, Spring Boot